gitlabhq/gitlabhq/doc/integration/ldap.md

 > Now with GitLab 7.5 Enterprise Edition, within 24 hours of John being removed from the LDAP server, his user will also stop being listed as member of any GitLab groups.

+### Blocked users and Daily sync

+If you use Active directory and you block user in AD - user will be automatically blocked in GitLab during next LDAP Sync.

 ## LDAP Synchronization

 LDAP membership is checked for a GitLab user: